 Yet, advocates will be quick to tell you that the in a banana are “natural sugars.”
 Unlike table which is sucrose the in a banana is fructose which is processed in your body differently.

-Fructose is lower on the glycemic index than sucrose so in theory you shouldn’t get the same 4). spiking impact from eating a banana than a candy bar.
+Fructose is lower on the glycemic index than sucrose so in theory, you shouldn’t get the same 4). spiking impact from eating a banana as a candy bar.
 Eating foods higher on the glycemic index can lead to insulin spikes which can lead to weight gain (

-Because of these simple sugars banana contain it can provide a quick surge of energy for those looking to boost their workouts.
+Because of these simple sugars, bananas can provide a quick surge of energy for those looking to boost their workouts.
 Bananas are often eaten by athletes before big events for this reason (5).